General CloudFront Concepts

-The default cache behaviour only allows a path pattern of /*.
+The default cache behavior only allows a path pattern of /*.

-Additional cache behaviours need to be defined to change the path pattern following creation of the distribution.
+Additional cache behaviors need to be defined to change the path pattern following creation of the distribution.

-You can restrict access using the following methods:
+You can restrict access to content using the following methods:

-- Restrict access to objects in CloudFront edge caches using signed cookies or signed URLs.
+- Restrict access to content using signed cookies or signed URLs.